CervixCheck

 Patient lying on exam table with colposcopist at the end (c) CancerCare Manitoba

-Cervical cancer screening results are usually available 2-6 weeks after the test.
-You can find out your result in one of two ways:
+Cervical cancer screening results are usually available 2-4 weeks after the test.
+You can get your result by:

-1. Contact the doctor or nurse who did your test, or
+1. Contacting the doctor or nurse who did your test, or

-2. Request a copy of your results from CervixCheck
+2. Requesting a copy of your result from CervixCheck.

 Although most cervical cancer screening test results are normal, about one in 10 tests come back as abnormal.
 Most of the time, abnormal changes will disappear on their own without any treatment.